-This capper is build like a brick is one of the most mentioned remarks in combination with that if you cap a lot of bottles this is the one to go for.
+This capper is built like a brick is one of the most mentioned remarks in combination with that if you cap a lot of bottles this is the one to go for.

 Our Opinion About The Professional Bench Capper by EC-Kraus

 The minimum size bottle you can use is 5 inches and the maximum size is 16 inches.
 I read that you can drill some extra holes to make it suitable for smaller bottles.
-This will however probably effect the manufacturers warranty.
+This will however probably affect the manufacturer’s warranty.

 This capper is best used mounted to the bench top I read.
-Standing loose it is needs support to make sure it does not fall over.
+Standing loose needs support to make sure it does not fall over.

-The quality and solid build is often mentioned as great and I read that one person run over a 100 bottles without any problem and or issues.
+The quality and solid build are often mentioned as great and I read that one person run over 100 bottles without any problems or issues.

 Our opinion about the Home Brew Ohio Bench Capper

-I think the model number is HOZQ8-1553 Colt for if you like to dig a little deeper.
+I think the model number is HOZQ8-1553 Colt if you like to dig a little deeper.
 The price of this bench top capper is a lot lower than the other ones we reviewed but we could not find that back in the performance.
-It does just as good as the more expensive ones.
-But to be hones we also did not find as many reviews of it.
+It does just as well as the more expensive ones.
+But to be honest we also did not find as many reviews of it.